kennysmithed/oels2021/index.md

+Be aware, this is the 2021-2022 version of this course, which uses jsPsych 6.3.
+[The 2022-2023 version of the course is now available and complete](https://kennysmithed.github.io/oels2022/), which uses jsPsych 7.3.

 This is the webpage for the Honours/MSc Guided Research course Online Experiments for Language Scientists, running in academic year 2021/2022.
 I will add links to materials (readings, code) to this page; you will need to use Learn for electronic submission of your assessed work, and to keep an eye on announcements.

 ## Course summary